vuestorefront/storefront-api/docs/guide/integration/format-category.md

     ]
 ```

 Here is the children structure.
-It's being used for constructing the queries to get the child products.
+It's used for constructing queries to get the child products.